cmusatyalab/openface/README.md

-This can be generated with the following commands from the root `facenet` directory, assuming you have downloaded and placed the raw and deep funneled lfw data from [here](http://http://vis-www.cs.umass.edu/lfw/) in `./data/lfw/raw` and `./data/lfw/deepfunneled`.
+This can be generated with the following commands from the root `facenet` directory, assuming you have downloaded and placed the raw and deep funneled LFW data from [here](http://vis-www.cs.umass.edu/lfw/) in `./data/lfw/raw` and `./data/lfw/deepfunneled`.

 1. Install prerequisites as below.